 The Department of Comparative Pathobiology in the College of Veterinary Medicine.
-Purdue University, offers graduate instruction leading to the Master of Science (M.S.) or Doctor of Philosophy (Ph.D.) degrees to persons possessing the D.V.M. degree and to those with a baccalaureate degree and comprehensive training in the biological sciences.
-Areas of study include bacteriology, epidemiology, immunology, laboratory and experimental medicine, parasitology, pathology, public health, toxicology, and virology.
+Purdue University, offers graduate instruction leading to the Master of Science (MS) or Doctor of Philosophy (PhD) degrees to persons possessing the DVM degree and to those with a baccalaureate degree and comprehensive training in the biological sciences.
+Areas of study include animal welfare science and human-animal interaction, cancer biology, infectious diseases, bacteriology, epidemiology, immunology, laboratory and experimental medicine, parasitology, pathology, public health, toxicology, virology, and molecular genetics.

 - Pathology Graduate Brochure

 - Anatomic Pathology Non-Thesis MS/Residency Program

 - Clinical Pathology Non-Thesis MS/Residency Program